 These are all cropped down to 3000px unfortunately.
-You can find full resolution images here.
+You can find full-resolution images here.

 7Artisans 35mm f1.2 Bottom Line

 Although the lens really fails to render detail at fast apertures, somehow the images still turn out looking cool.
-Most of the samples in this review are shot fairly wide open and it makes me realize, lenses don’t always needs to be super sharp to make cool images and there are some nice things that still happen even though we lose a lot of detail on those fast apertures.
+Most of the samples in this review are shot fairly wide open and it makes me realize, lenses don’t always need to be super sharp to make cool images and there are some nice things that still happen even though we lose a lot of detail on those fast apertures.

 I’m actually very happy with this lens despite the shortcomings.
 I was not expecting an actually nice lens from 7Artisans, especially with how inexpensive this thing is.
 From 7Artisans the 25mm f1.8 has incredible contrast and center sharpness, but overall just too many flaws.
 The 55mm f1.4 is solid but isn’t that much smaller than the Rokinon 50mm f1.2 which is a much better lens.
 The 35mm f2 is nothing special really, just cheap.
 I would say the 7Artisans 55mm f1.4 is their most capable lens, while the 35mm f1.2 is their most artistic.

-With the 7Artisans 35mm f1.2, bokeh, color and contrast rendering are just awesome for a sub $200 dollar lens.
-It’s biggest flaw is the vignetting with the color ring shift, so I wouldn’t really recommend this lens for landscapes or architecture.
+With the 7Artisans 35mm f1.2, bokeh, color, and contrast rendering are just awesome for a sub $200 dollar lens.
+Its biggest flaw is the vignetting with the color ring shift, so I wouldn’t really recommend this lens for landscapes or architecture.

 For walking around, shooting street and especially black and white photography, this is one of my favorites when looking to go as fast and as small as possible.
-Actually, this is probably my favorite small low budge lens.
+Actually, this is probably my favorite small low budget lens.
 I can literally put it in my coat pocket with my XT2.

 How does the 7Artisans 35mm f1.2 compare against the Rokinon 35mm f1.2?
-I’ll do some detailed tests in future posts but I’m pretty sure the Rokinon 35mm f1.2 will smoke it from what little time I’ve had with it – it is much larger however.
+I’ll do some detailed tests in future posts but I’m pretty sure the Rokinon 35mm f1.2 will smoke it from what little time I’ve had with it – it is much larger, however.

 All the other lenses out there (at the time of this review) that are this fast are also a lot bigger, so I’m a little kind when reviewing lenses that are designed to be small.
-Compromises have to be made when scaling down, so for someone who wants rock solid performance and is willing to spend a bit more money on a bigger lens, you might want the Mitakon 35mm f0.95, the Fujinon 35mm f1.4, or even the Rokinon 35mm f1.2 instead of this one.
+Compromises have to be made when scaling down, so for someone who wants rock-solid performance and is willing to spend a bit more money on a bigger lens, you might want the Mitakon 35mm f0.95, the Fujinon 35mm f1.4, or even the Rokinon 35mm f1.2 instead of this one.

 But really this lens is a fantastic value.

-The only thing that really bothers is the worthless lens cap.
+The only thing that really bothers me is the worthless lens cap.
 So you will have to find a replacement if you choose to pick one of these up.

 7Artisans 35mm f1.2 Sample Images